avently/evraon-website/terms.md

 ### 4. Payment Terms

 4.1.
-The User may access Evraon Services for free, and also may purchase Subscription which requires payment of Subscription Fees.
+The User may access Evraon Services for free, and also may purchase Subscription which requires payment of Subscription Fees by rules of the selected Plan.

 4.2.
-Subscription prices may be found in the App.
-Subscriptions prices may vary depending on the Store, promotions, the type of device, the Cryptocurrency prices, and the Subscription Term selected at the time of purchase.
+Plans may be found in the App.
+Plan prices may vary depending on the Store, the Payment Method, promotions, the type of device, the Cryptocurrency prices, and the Subscription Term selected at the time of purchase.

 4.3.
-If the payment for the access to the Non-Free App Version is made via the Store, and terms and conditions of the Store related to the payment process, including, but not limited to, terms and conditions of refund, shall be applied.
+If the payment for the access to the Non-Free App Version is made through the Store, terms and conditions of the Store related to the payment process, including, but not limited to, terms and conditions of refund, shall be applied.

 4.4.
-The Subscription renews automatically only if you are making the payment via the Store, as described herein.
+Evraon Services Subscriptions made through the Store will be charged through the Store Account and can be renewed automatically through the Store Account.

 4.5.
-All types of Subscriptions are billed in one payment for the Subscription Term.
+The User acknowledges and agrees that Evraon Team is authorized to charge her or him through the Store account or Evraon Account for the renewal and that the User will be charged for the regular Subscription Fee within 24 hours prior to the end of the Subscription Term through Store account or in any moment through Evraon account.

 4.6.
-Subscription made through the Apple App Store will be charged through your iTunes account and renew automatically through your iTunes account.
+Automatic renewal of Subscription made through the Stores may be turned off by the User in her or his Store account settings, but the User must do so at least 24 hours before the end of the Subscription Term to avoid renewing.
+This will stop future subscription charges from accruing to the Store account.

 4.7.
-Evraon Services subscriptions made through the Google Play Store will be charged through your Google Play account and renew automatically through your Google Play account.

-4.8.
-The User acknowledges and agrees that Evraon team is authorized to charge her or him through the User's iTunes account or Google Play account for the renewal and that the User will be charged for the regular Subscription Fee within 24 hours prior to the end of the Subscription Term.

-4.9.
-Automatic renewal may be turned off by the User in her or his iTunes account or Google Play account settings, but the User must do so at least 24 hours before the end of the Subscription Term to avoid renewing.
-This will stop future subscription charges from accruing to the User's account.

-4.10.
 The Subscription Fee may change in the future.
 If the Subscription Fee increases, the User will be notified and provided with an opportunity to change or cancel Subscription, before applying those changes to her or his account or charging her or his payment details in connection with an automatic renewal.

 ### 5. Subscription Term

 5.1.
-The User may Subscribe for one month or more ("Subscription Term").
+The User may Subscribe to any period of time when the Plan he or she chose is not expired ("Subscription Term").

 5.2.
-If the user subscribed via the Store, Subscription Term will be automatically renewed for one more Subscription Term, as described above, until the User terminates her or his Subscription.
+If the user subscribed through the Store, Subscription Term may be automatically renewed for one more Subscription Term, as described above, until the User terminates her or his Subscription.
 The Subscription Fee for each renewed Subscription Term will be charged, as defined above, until the User terminates her or his Subscription.

 5.3.
 The access to the Non-Free App Version will be restricted on the next day after expiration of the Subscription Term.

+5.4.
+The access to the Non-Free App Version will be restricted immediately if there are no money on Evraon Account for paying for the Plan that is based on fees from User's orders made within Evraon Services on Exchanges.

 ### 6. Refund Policy

 6.1.
-Evraon team does not provide a refund and does not prorate refunds or offer partial refunds.
+Evraon Team does not provide a refund and does not prorate refunds or offer partial refunds.

 ### 7. Restrictions